1. NON-RACE RULES

 3.1.
 Race Schedule

 3.1.1.
 The league will establish a race calendar consisting of a predetermined number of races.
-The schedule will be communicated to all participants prior to the start of the season.
+The schedule will be communicated to all participants before the start of the season.

 3.2 Pre-Race Rules

 3.2.1.
-All Drivers are required to be present in Race Control prior to the start of the ASCA Sanctioned Event, to go over basic rules and information about the event.
+All Drivers are required to be present in Race Control before the start of the ASCA Sanctioned Event, to go over basic rules and information about the event.

 3.3 Qualifying Rules